-Vintage kites from all over the world hang from the ceiling and walls of Richard Dermer’s popular Hideaway Pizza restaurant in Stillwater, Oklahoma—and that’s only a fraction of his collection.
+Vintage kites from all over the world hang from the ceiling and walls of the late Richard Dermer’s popular Hideaway Pizza restaurant in Stillwater, Oklahoma—and that’s only a fraction of his collection.
 To many locals, the kites might just seem like another piece of quirky décor.
 But not so.
-Dermer is an avid kite enthusiast, and each has a personal meaning.
+Dermer, who spoke with us before he passed away in March 2014, was an avid kite enthusiast, and each has a personal meaning.

 “Three of those kites were made by people who won national championships for kite building,” Dermer says.
 “And some of them are cheap commercial kites that sold for $20 or $30.
 Almost all of them have a story of one sort or another.
 There’s a tissue-paper fighter kite an Indian schoolchild had colored with Crayolas before presenting it to me.
 There are Thai kites that have ceremonial significance in Southeast Asia.
 We’ve got one wall of nothing but Asian kites.
 Another section has a dozen different types of fighter kites.”

 It’s easy to overlook the kites, because the original Hideaway, located across the street from Oklahoma State University, has become a local institution for myriad reasons: The joint introduced the exotic cuisine known as “pizza” to northern Oklahoma in the late 1950s.
 When Dermer took over in 1960, he encouraged his college-age staff to think creatively.
 Dermer’s wife, Marti, decorated one wall with a collage from magazines like Life and Oklahoma Today.
 Then, he purchased a series of cheap Volkswagen Beetles for delivery cars, which he let his staff go crazy painting like Herbie the Love Bug, lady bugs, and psychedelic tie-dye patterns.